sashafrolov/sashafrolov.github.io/_posts/2024-12-24-new-snark-applications.markdown

 On its face, this protocol doesn't work.
 The issue is that you normally can't use zk-SNARKs directly to build a TLS oracle/zkTLS setup.
 You normally need trusted hardware or MPC to check that a piece of data actually came from a TLS connection with some party.
 The Tor setting offers an easy fix.
 Your Tor traffic necessarily goes through an exit node before going to its destination.
 The exit node your Tor traffic goes through sees your TLS traffic with the website you are communicating with.
 The user can attach a zero-knowledge proof that the TLS traffic that the exit node sees decrypts to a stream containing a given HSTS header.
 This gives you a TLS oracle!

 Then, the exit node could verify the zero-knowledge proof, and submit it to the shared database.
 You now have the CoStricTor system with data validation (after working out some details).
+There is still some trust required here, though it is an improvement over the original CoStricTor system.
+You must trust that your exit node will actually verify the proofs and send them to the HSTS header database.
+Secondly, if a client and exit node collude, they can still add garbage HSTS headers to the database.
+There are workarounds to both of these issues, such as having a subset of trusted entrance nodes that are guaranteed to generate random routing paths, so the likelihood of hitting a colluding node is lower.
 This is a decent bit of engineering, but I think it would be cool.

 ## Conclusion

 I hope you found this interesting.
 I am giving these ideas away for free, but if you do use the idea, please mention me somewhere/tell me about it.
 Thanks!

+Thanks to [Natanael](https://bsky.app/profile/natanael.bsky.social) on Bluesky for pointing out some details with both ideas that I had not considered! (the ability for a strategy owner to trade against the fund in idea 1, and the issue of collusion in idea 2).